nimbleapproach/nimble-cag-demo/README.md

-# CAG_Restaurant
+# CAG_Demo

-This project contains the backend API and frontend UI for the CAG Restaurant application.
+This project contains the backend API and frontend UI for the CAG Demo application.

 ## Getting Started

 To get the application running locally, follow these steps.
-These scripts should be run from the root of the `CAG_Restaurant` directory.
+These scripts should be run from the root of the `nimble-cag-demo` directory.

 ### 1. Set Up the Environment